okosodovictor/PaymentProcessor/README.md

 4. Try to setup Postgre sql if you do not have already using the docker-compose file in the solution using docker command:
    i. docker-compose up.
    ii.
 I used DBeaver as work bench to open Postgre when it started successfully.
+5. Open the Payment.Persistence in terminal and run the command dotnet ef database update

-5. Launch the solution i.e Payment.Api using run in visual studio or from command line.
+6. Launch the solution i.e Payment.Api using run in visual studio or from command line.
-6. The Swagger url will be open automatially to see the REST endpoint available.
+7. The Swagger url will be open automatially to see the REST endpoint available.

 ### The Payment.Api expose two REST endpoint